 - All individuals have multiple identities, and the intersection of those different identities should be considered wherever possible.

 By joining Advance HE’s Race Equality Charter, institutions are committing to following these principles in how they approach race equality and address their institutional culture.
-Once an institution has signed up to the REC by sending in their letter of commitment, they will need to submit their application within three years.
+Once an institution has signed up to the REC by sending in their letter of commitment, they will need to submit their application within five years.